ndmarco/BayesFMMM/README.md

  1. [Functional Mixed Membership Models](https://www.tandfonline.com/doi/full/10.1080/10618600.2024.2304633)
  2. [Flexible Regularized Estimation in High-Dimensional Mixed Membership Models](https://www.sciencedirect.com/science/article/abs/pii/S016794732400015X)
  3. [Covariate Adjusted Functional Mixed Membership Models](https://arxiv.org/abs/2410.00370)

+***

+### Installation Note
+Our package can be installed and compiled via the `devtools` package using the function `install_github('ndmarco/BayesFMMM')`.
+However, to install the package this way, you will need the GNU compiler collection (GCC) to compile the code.
+On Mac OS you will also need to install the Xcode developer tools.
+See [r-project](https://mac.r-project.org/tools/) to install the GNU Fortran compiler and for instructions on how to install the Xcode developer tools.
+On windows, you will need to install the RTools package from [r-project](https://cran.r-project.org/bin/windows/Rtools/).
+This [website](https://clanfear.github.io/CSSS508/docs/compiling.html)  can also be a helpful resource for compiling R packages on Mac or Windows.
+The R package also depends on the following R packages: Rcpp, RcppArmadillo, RcppDist, splines2 (>= 0.3.0), and testthat.